ldn-softdev/jtm/README.md

  -s             enforce quoted solidus behavior
- -a label       a label used for attribute values [default: attributes] -i indent      indent for pretty printing [default: 3] -t label       a label used for trailing text inside tags [default: trailing]
+ -a label       a label used for attribute values [default: attributes] -i indent      indent for pretty printing [default: 3]

 standalone arguments:
   src_file      file to read source from [default: <stdin>]